nbylaa/custom-rpc/README.md

 ㅤ})
 });
 ```
-Wait 10-15 seconds until your rpc appears, do you want the rpc to always active?, enter this code
+Wait 10-15 seconds until your rpc appears

 ## #5 ┊ Make it active 24/7
+Do you want the rpc to always active?, enter this code

 ```js
 require("http").createServer((_, res) => res.end("Uptime!")).listen(3000)